 A postmarital agreement assumes knowledge of a wide array of complex legal rules and requirements for validity.
 A couple should never undertake making a postmarital agreement unless they consult with a competent family law attorney who drafts the documents.

 The purpose is to permit the survivor spouse to become the sole owner of community property without any probate proceeding.
 A valid ROS agreement means that the ownership of the community property passes to the surviving spouse outside of the deceased spouses’ will.

 A ROS agreement must be in writing and signed by both spouses.
 The ROS agreement must contain certain words to make clear the intention of the spouses to create a right of survivorship, such as: (1) “with right of survivorship”, (2) “will become the property of the survivor”, (3) “will vest in and belong to the surviving spouse”, or (4) “shall pass to the surviving spouse.”

-The fact that an account is “joint” such a bank account does not means that there is a right of survivorship, even if the account has a designation such as ”JT TEN”, “Joint Tenancy”, “joint”, or something similar.
+The fact that an account is “joint” such as a bank account does not mean that there is a right of survivorship, even if the account has a designation such as ”JT TEN”, “Joint Tenancy”, “joint”, or something similar.